 Director, MDCL, Dr Daniel Ogun; CEO, MDCL, Obinna Onunkwo; Director of Finance, MDCL, Winifred Oche; Chairman, MDCL, Rogers Nwoke; Keynote Speaker and Partner, KPMG, Lawrence Amadi at the event.

 One key partnership is that with InfoWARE, a software company that helped MDCL build the Intermember Liquidity Placement Platform (ILPP) which enables microfinance banks to place liquidity among themselves.
-Another one is with Stanbic IBTC to provide on-lending facility to its members, while the last one is the creation of a digital lending platform for microloans, built in partnership with Migo.
+Another one is with Stanbic IBTC to provide an on-lending facility to its members, while the last one is the creation of a digital lending platform for microloans, built in partnership with Migo.

 “It is important for all MFBs to unite and speak with one voice, so we can have a voice in the bankers’ committee meetings and be able to dictate policies that affect us as an industry,” Mr Onunkwo admonished.